GUIDE

 The four types of skills are:

-• Hard Skills : Technical skills and specific to a profession.
+• Hard skills : Technical skills specific to a profession.

-• Transferable skills : Skills applicable in different trades or sectors.
+• Transferable skills : Skills applicable in different professions or sectors.

 • What are the hard skills?

-Hard skills are technical skills and specific to a profession, such as controlling a programming language, knowledge of specific software, or professional certifications.
+Hard skills are technical and job-specific skills, such as proficiency in a programming language, knowledge of specific software, or professional certifications.
 They are generally acquired through training, professional experience, or certifications.

 Do not miss any novelty.
 Receive our advice and news directly in your mailbox!